phpservermon/phpservermon/README.md

 The latest log records will be displayed on your web interface.
 The cron/status.cron.php can be added as a cronjob which will keep the server status up to date.

-I'd appreciate any feedback you might have regarding this script.
-Please leave it on the GitHub project page (tracker), or send me an email (see top of file for link).

 ## DOWNLOAD

-The latest version can be found at <http://www.phpservermonitor.org/>.
+The latest version can be downloaded from <http://www.phpservermonitor.org/>.
-You can also clone the git repo at <http://github.com/phpservermon/phpservermon> if you want to contribute.

 ## REQUIREMENTS